Finland’s relations and development cooperation in Somalia

 Finland’s partners of cooperation in Somalia

 Finland also supports economic and social development in Somalia by providing funding for UN organisations and international development finance institutions.
 In addition, Finland provides needs-based humanitarian assistance especially via humanitarian organisations of the UN and Finnish civil society organisations.
-Finland also takes part in international crisis management operations that enhance security in the region.

 Several Finnish civil society organisations support the development of Somali society in collaboration with the country’s civil society actors.
 The support is targeted, for example, at healthcare, education, the reconciliation process and freedom of the press.